This section is a step by step guide on what you need to do. You will find technical information and guidance explaining List of Waste (LoW).

 Note: You MUST NOT use landfill waste acceptance criteria (WAC) results for waste classification purposes.

 Checking the waste code (or codes associated with your type) will help you determine if yours is hazardous.
 If it is, the code will display an asterisk next to the number (e.g. contains asbestos 17-06-01*).

 It is possible for certain types of waste to have hazardous and non-hazardous entries.
 It depends on whether the material contains dangerous substances at or above specified levels.

 In cases such as these, you must determine its composition.
 You must also assess whether it contains hazardous properties or components before classifying it.
 Using the manufacturers’ product safety data sheets will help you confirm this information.

 Note: Some products display orange and black danger symbols or red and white hazard pictograms.
 But, some products may not be labelled with these hazard symbols (e.g. cosmetics and medicines).
 Check the Technical Guidance WM3 or the product safety data sheet to be sure.

 As a rule, storing more than one type of non-hazardous waste in your container will require more than one code.

 Read the Environment Agency guide ‘Hazardous waste: segregation and mixing‘ for further details on how to mix and store hazardous waste.

-Mixing a hazardous waste with a non-hazardous OR another hazardous waste is illegal in United Kingdom.
+Note: Mixing a hazardous waste with a non-hazardous OR another hazardous waste is illegal in United Kingdom.

 Common construction and demolition waste includes materials and substances like bricks, ceramics, and concrete.
 The tables list most waste codes for construction waste disposed of in United Kingdom.